Yummygum/city-lights-syntax-vsc/README.md

 Install the City Lights Color Theme through CLI:
 `git clone https://github.com/Yummygum/city-lights-syntax-vsc.git ~/.vscode/extensions/city-lights-theme`

-If you are using the *insider buils* you can install the City Lights Color Theme throught CLI using the following:
+If you are using the *insiders buils* you can install the City Lights Color Theme through CLI using the following:
 `git clone https://github.com/Yummygum/city-lights-syntax-vsc.git ~/.vscode-insiders/extensions/city-lights-theme`

 ## Feedback/Issues